dciabrin/pyamqp-heartbeat/README.md

     pipenv shell

-The setup installs the neccessary python dependencies, and runs a rabbitmq server in a docker container.
+The setup installs the neccessary python dependencies, and runs a rabbitmq server in a podman or docker container.
 After the installation, you are in the virtual env prepared by `pipenv` for you.

 ## Test 1: thread-based server